 Not all images have a text alternative, so people using a screen reader cannot access the information.

 Not all links use meaningful link text and/or specify whether the link goes to an external website or opens a new tab or window.
-This may make it difficult for people to know where a link is going to and could open a new tab or window without you knowing before you click it.
+This may make it difficult for people to know where a link is going and could cause a new tab or window to open without the user knowing before clicking it.

 Some of our videos have subtitles that have been automatically generated and have not been reviewed by a human, which can lead to some errors in translation.

 Some of our videos have meaningful visual content (e.g. animated text), but no audio track or transcript.
 Some of our videos have meaningful audio content (e.g. sound effect), but have no captions alongside the subtitles.